-Spotify is the go to music app for most people when it comes to gathering music in playlists.
-On top of that one of the main reasons people get an Amazon Alexa is so they can play music without having to dig through their account and connect their phone to some speakers.
+Spotify is the go-to music app for most people when it comes to gathering music and curating playlists.
+On top of that, one of the main reasons people get an Amazon Alexa is so they can play music without having to dig through their account and connect their phone to some speakers.
 So it’s no wonder so many people are frustrated that they can’t get their Spotify to connect to their Echo.
 Using Alexa Spotify commands would take your music experience to a whole new level.

 If you ask me I think Amazon should make the process a lot smoother.
 It’s such a common problem that their app should have a guided tutorial for people who can’t get it working.
 Some people don’t even have trouble connecting their account and have problems with the actual voice commands.
 So I did some digging to try and gather all the potential solutions to connecting Alexa to your Spotify.